HenrietaPolaciokva/taroworks-code-test/README.md

 The API included in ClientOrderProcessor.cls has a number of stylistic issues.
 Identify at least 4 and explain how you would improve them.

+## Java Code

+Modify the java code to parse and display JSON results in a table, printed to the command line.

 ## Frontend Debugging

 The Javascript in 'javascript/CallAPIClass.html' will not work in your environment (attempting to POST with the current code will throw an error).
 Solve and explain the error.